miniMinn24/miniMinn24/README.md

 ## About Me

-I love coding and interested in security related fields.
+I love learning through hands-on practicals on my home lab, studying Cybersecurity in defensive side.

-- 🔰 A beginner to IT.
+- 🔰 A beginner to IT, always active to learn.
 - 🐧 Linux enjoyer, loves everything about a cute little penguin.
-- 🌱 Ccurrently learning fundamental programming and Linux.
+- 🌱 Currently learning NCC L4DC and Networking specific, building foundation to persue a professional career in Cybersecurity field.
-- 🫂 I want to network with people and friends to improve my soft-skill.
+- 🫂 Welcome anytime to people and juniors/seniors to grow together with my soft-skill.
-- 📝 I often share my educational contents.
+- 📝 I often share my technical related contents about my experiences, projects and knowledge.
-- 📫 How to reach me: miniminnmgmg24@gmail.com
+- 📫 Reach me on: miniminnmgmg24@gmail.com
 - 😄 Pronouns: He/Him